oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 1. Vdsmd.init starts vdsm as vdsm user
 2. Supervdsmd.init starts supervdsm as root
-3. Both services are managed by respawn and start over again after crash
+3. Both services are managed by service manager and restart after a crash.
-4. When vdsm cannot connect to supervdsm socket, it restarts supervdsm service 3 tries
+4. No need to handle broken connection.
+When supervdsm or vdsm fails to start an automatically restart takes care of establishing recommunication.

 ## Exception flows to consider